Penguins are some of the most adorable, lovable and impressive creatures in the animal kingdom, so why not dedicate a day to these flightless birds?

 Found all over the Southern Hemisphere, from Antarctica to the Galápagos Islands, penguins are famous for their endearing waddles, their dedicated chick hatching efforts and, for those based in icy climates, their trick of huddling to stay warm.
 They’re even known to enjoy a spot of tobogganing, gliding on their bellies over the ice!

 History of World Penguin Day

-World Penguin Day takes place during the annual northern migration of Adelie penguins, a species of penguin that is native to Antarctica.
-The Adelie penguins individually migrate north to have better access to food during the winter months and then during the summer, return to the coastal beaches on Antarctica to build their nests.
-The holiday was created at McMurdo Station, an American research center on Ross Island.
-Researchers noticed that the Adelie penguins began this migration specifically on this day, and they created this holiday as a way to pass the time and give social awareness to these creatures.
+World Penguin Day takes place during the annual northern migration of Adélie penguins, a species of penguin that is native to Antarctica.
+Adélie penguins migrate north to have better access to food during the winter months when the sea ice expands and then, during the summer, return to the coastal beaches of Antarctica to build their nests.

 How to celebrate World Penguin Day

 World Penguin Day is the perfect chance to learn more about these fantastic and fascinating creatures.
 Read up on the different species of penguin around the world and dig out some fun facts to share with your friends and family.
 Documentaries are a great way to see these animals in action, so why not check out a classic such as March of the Penguins, which follows the grueling trek of emperor penguins in Antarctica, or Penguins, which sees Steve, an Adélie penguin, start his own family and overcome a variety of perils.